adrianvalenz/mugenruby/src/_posts/2024-01-13-backblaze-and-rails-setup.md

 it "appname-production" after your app or something that makes sense for your project.

-Then in the left column you'll see a link "Application Keys" and that is where you will click to create a set of keys specifice to your bucket.
+Then in the left column you'll see a link "Application Keys" and that is where you will click to create a set of keys specific to your bucket.

 Find the "Add a New Application Key" button and fill out these fields: